B-UMMI/Schema_Refinery/README.md

 # SchemaRefinery - A Tool for Refining Genomic Schemas

-For more detailed description refer to [SchemaRefinery documentation](https://schema-refinery.readthedocs.io/en/latest/index.html)
+For a more detailed description of the functionalities available in Schema Refinery refer to [SchemaRefinery documentation](https://schema-refinery.readthedocs.io/en/latest/index.html)

 ## Description

-The `SchemaRefinery` repository contains tools and modules for refining genomic schemas.
-These tools help in identifying paralogous loci, spurious genes, and annotating schemas.
-The repository supports various genomic data processing tasks and provides configurable parameters for different processes.
+The `SchemaRefinery` is a comprehensive toolkit designed for refining and managing MLST schemas.
+It provides a suite of modules for various tasks such as identifying paralogous and spurious loci, downloading genomic assemblies, annotating schemas and adapting loci into standardized schemas.

 ## News